shellphish/ictf-website/index.md

 The iCTF contest is multi-site, multi-team hacking contest in which a number of teams compete independently against each other.
 Different from the past, the 2023 iCTF is challenge-based.
 This means that instead of having the teams attack each other, every team operates independently, trying to solve a set of challenges.
-Each challenge has a flag (which is looks like `ictf{ThisIsTheFlag}`) that can only be obtained by solving the challenge.
+Each challenge has a flag (which looks like `ictf{ThisIsTheFlag}`) that can only be obtained by solving the challenge.
 Once the challenge is solved, the flag is submitted to a central site for points.
 The team with the most points at the end of the game wins (in case of a draw, the team that obtained the final highest score first wins).

-The competition is educational and has two tracks: one for high-school teams and one for  undergraduate students.
+The competition is educational and has two tracks: one for high school teams and one for undergraduate students.
 Each team cannot be composed of more than 10 people (but an institution can have multiple, non-colluding teams) and must have an associated faculty/lecturer/teacher who is responsible for the ethical behavior of the team.
 The teams need to register using this [form](https://ictf.cs.ucsb.edu/register) by November 24.
 Please use [this link](https://discord.gg/p6NQz422GU) to join the iCTF Discord channel.